 School:

 This form will help you obtain the necessary information from the caller.
-Keep this information tion near the phone
+Keep this information near the phone

 Date: Time: AM PM Exact words of the person placing call:

+Exact words of the person placing can.

-QUESTIONS TO ASK:
+QUESTIONS TO ASK: 1.)

-1.)
 When is the bomb going to explode?

 2.)
 Where is the bomb right now?

 3.)
 What kind of bomb is it?

 4.)
 What does it look like?

 5.)
 Why did you place the bomb?

 6.)
 What will prevent you from doing this?

 7.)
 What is your name?
 (He/she may inadvertently give it)

-TRY TO DETERMINE THE FOLLOWING: (Circle all that apply)

-Caller Description: Male Female Adult Juvenile Middle Aged Old

-Voice : Loud Soft High-pitch Deep Raspy Pleasant Intoxicated Accent : Local Non-Local Foreign Region Other:

-Speech: Fast Slow Distinct Distorted Stutter Nasal Slurred Lisp

-Language: Excellent Good Fair Poor Foul Other: Manner : Calm Angry Rational Irrational Coherent Incoherent Deliberate En notional

-Righteous Laughing Intoxicated notional

-Background Noises: Office Machines Factory Machines Trains Animals Music C Quiet Voices

-Airplanes Street Traffic Party Atmosphere Other:
+TRY TO DETERMINE THE FOLLOWING: (Circle all that apply) Caller Description: Male Female Adult Juvenile Middle Aged Old Voice: Loud Soft High-pitch Deep Raspy Pleasant Intoxicated Accent: Local Non-Local Foreign Region Other: Speech: Fast Slow Distinct Distorted Stutter Nasal Slurred Lisp Language: Excellent Good Fair Poor Foul Other: Manner: Calm Angry Rational Irrational Coherent Incoherent Deliberate Emotional Righteous Laughing Intoxicated Background Noises: Office Machines Factory Machines Trains Animals Music Quiet Voices Airplanes Street Traffic Party Atmosphere Other:

 NOTIFY THE FOLLOWING PERSON(S):

-Do not panic and do not discuss the information you have received except with the above-n amed persons.

-Person receiving the Bomb Threat: at telephone

 number

 Caller ID returned the following number:

 Police contacted by:

 Time:Date:

 Search was made for the bomb: Y N Evacuation was conducted: Y N